-There are loads of spectacular walks in the area, from the grande
+There are loads of spectacular walks in the area, from

+well-marked circular walks.
 Maps and guide books are

 Gorges du Verdon